UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Evaluation

-Thus, we propose a hypothesis to explain the above result.
-In the design of AFL, when it fuzzes a seed with the random strategy and finds a new path, the energy (i.e., the number of mutation chances for each seed) assigned to this seed will be doubled.
-Though UniFuzz does not optimize the scheduling algorithm and the mutation operators in the code-level (i.e., the energy assignation and mutation strategy of UniFuzz are the same as those in AFL), the parallel mechanism of UniFuzz allows it to test different seeds at the same time.
-Since these seeds are selected and marked as favored by the scheduler when UniFuzz finds new paths during fuzzing these seeds, the energy assigned to these seeds will be doubled, which can promote generating more test cases to reach new states.
-For example, for seeds $s_1$, $s_2$, assigning energy $e_1$, $e_2$ to them, they may discover the same path $p_3$ with generating test case $s_3$.
-In AFL, it selects seeds orderly by fuzzing $s_2$ after $s_1$.
-Once $s_1$ has discovered path $p_3$ and doubles the energy, when $s_2$ discovers path $p_3$ again, the energy will not be doubled again.
-So the total energy assigned to these two seeds in AFL is $(e_1 * 2 + e_2)$.
-In contrast, UniFuzz can test these two seeds concurrently.
-For $s_1$ and $s_2$, when UniFuzz mutates them in different fuzzing instances to generate test cases and both discover path $p_3$, the energy allocated to $s_1$ and $s_2$ will be both doubled.
-Therefore, the total energy assigned to these two seeds of UniFuzz is $(e_1*2+e_2*2)$, which is more than that of AFL.
-In other words, UniFuzz can give favored seeds more energy by the parallel mechanism.
+\textbf{Explanation 1: Global energy scheduling optimization.} According to AFL’s design, when it tests a seed with the random strategy and finds a new path, the energy (i.e., the number of mutation chances) assigned to this seed will be doubled.
+Though UltraFuzz does not optimize the scheduling algorithm at the code level (i.e., the energy assignation and mutation strategy of UltraFuzz are the same as those in AFL), the parallel mechanism of UltraFuzz allows it to test different seeds at the same time.
+Since these seeds are selected and marked as favored by the scheduler when UltraFuzz finds new paths during fuzzing these seeds, the energy assigned to these seeds will be doubled, which can promote the generation of more test cases.
+For example, for favored seeds $s_1$ and $s_2$, assigning energy $e_1$ and $e_2$ to them, they may discover the same path $p_3$ with generating test case $s_3$.
+AFL-single selects seeds in order, by fuzzing $s_2$ after $s_1$.
+Once $s_1$ has discovered path $p_3$ and doubled the energy, when $s_2$ discovers path $p_3$ again, the energy is not doubled again.
+So, the total energy assigned to these two seeds in AFL-single is $(e_1*2 + e_2)$.
+In contrast, UltraFuzz can test these two seeds concurrently.
+When UltraFuzz mutates $s_1$ and $s_2$ in different fuzzing instances to generate test cases and both discover path $p_3$, the energy allocated to both $s_1$ and $s_2$ will be doubled.
+Thus, the total energy assigned to these two seeds in UltraFuzz is $(e_1*2+e_2*2)$, which is more than that in AFL-single.
+In other words, \textit{using the parallel mechanism, UltraFuzz can optimize global energy scheduling by giving favored seeds more energy.}